Testing Testing! Check out our new podcast here 🎧

 The point is, we know quite a bit about UAT.

-If you’re new to the software testing game (or you’re a business user who’s never taken part in UAT before), this blog will explain what UAT testing is.
-We’ll also cover the problems with the way lots of organizations are handling their UAT and how they can do it better – so feel free to scroll ahead, UAT veterans.
+If you’re new to the software testing game (or you’re a business user who’s never taken part in UAT before), this guide will explain what UAT testing is.
+We’ll also cover the problems with the way lots of organizations are handling their UAT and how they can do it better – and crucially, we outline the steps to take for each part of the UAT process.

 A definition of UAT